groupdocs/groupdocs-blog-content/Groupdocs.Blog/2019-03-15-support-of-inline-syntax-error-messages/index.md

 url: /2019/03/15/support-of-inline-syntax-error-messages/
 author: 'Usman Aziz'
 summary: ''
-tags: ['document automation', 'Document Generation API for .NET', 'Dynamic Report Generation', 'Report Generation API for .NET', 'Report Generation API for Java']
+tags: ['document automation', 'Document Generation API for .NET', 'Dynamic Report Generation', 'Report Generation API for .NET', 'Report Generation API for Java', 'GroupDocs.Assembly for .NET Releases', 'GroupDocs.Assembly for Java Releases']
-categories: ['GroupDocs.Assembly for .NET Releases', 'GroupDocs.Assembly for Java Releases', 'GroupDocs.Assembly Product Family']
+categories: ['GroupDocs.Assembly Product Family']
 ---

 We are back with the latest release of [GroupDocs.Assembly for .NET](https://products.groupdocs.com/assembly/net).
 In this post, I am going to give you an overview of the latest release including the demonstration and usage of an exciting feature.
 Let's not wait and walk through what's new in the latest release.
 You may also have a glance at the [release notes](https://docs.groupdocs.com/display/assemblynet/GroupDocs.Assembly+for+.net+19.3+Release+Notes) of the latest release.